 However, it is only a small part of the larger Vegetarian community that has been in existence for quite a while and is segmented as per different dietary patterns.

-Different Types of Vegetarians
+What Types of Vegetarians Are There?

 Vegetarians are classified as per the following categories based on their dietary preferences.